emilyriederer/orbital-exploration/README.md

 **Stress Testing**:

 - [Using orbital with xgboost](orbital-xgb.ipynb): `orbital` currently only supports SciKitLearn pipelines with native `scikit-learn` models.
 This notebook walks through a number of steps needed to get `orbital` working for `xgboost`.
 A similar pattern likely works for `LightGBM` also, but I have not tried it.
 - [Evaluating performance for a large model](orbital-big.ipynb): Toy examples work great in `orbital`, but in reality, tree-based machine learning models can be very deep and complicated.
 This notebook tests how `orbital` scales up with model complexity for a larger random forest (maximum depth 10, 100 trees).
-Specifically, we see the value of using some of the reformatting options described previously to optimize the query.
+Specifically, we see the value of cutting runtimes by only predicting the variables desired and by moving individual trees to a CTE (unrigorously and database dependent, TBH).

 **Resolved**